 - Find your server in the cloud (SearchSOA.com)

 William Brogden discusses how you can move all or part of your server load to the cloud, pay for only the services used, and not waste efforts on extra hardware.

 As hosting and service providers seek out the most efficient and powerful infrastructures for their "cloud" support capabilities, high utilization and lowest total costs become imperative.
 Amazon.com, Google Inc., Yahoo Inc., IBM, Hewlett-Packard, EMC Corp., Sun Microsystems Inc. and Microsoft are all building huge cloud compute capabilities.
 Large enterprises and governments that also seek high performance and lowest costs will and should seek to emulate these providers and create "private cloud" data centers where it makes sense.

 Learn more in "Private cloud datacenters."
 Also:

-Development coming to a cloud near you
+- .NET Development coming to a cloud near you

 Cloud computing platforms allow developers to write applications with scalability built into the underlying infrastructure.
 But not all is the same in the cloud.